seanshx/seanshx/README.md

 # Hi there 👋  I'm Sean!

-### I'm a Cybersecurity Analyst and Software Developer ⚡ 🤙
+### I'm a Cybersecurity Analyst and a Software Developer ⚡ 🤙

 ## Cybersecurity: